Tianlong-3: Accidental launch during static fire test

+Flight history

 Maiden flight

-The maiden flight of the Tianlong-3 rocket is planned to launch from the Wenchang Commercial Spaceport's LC-2 launch complex.
-The rocket is expected to carry a payload destined for a sun-synchronous orbit (SSO).
-Although the first stage of the rocket is designed for reusability, it is not planned to be recovered during this inaugural launch.
 The booster completed a successful static fire test on September 15, 2025.

+The maiden flight of the Tianlong-3 rocket launched from Jiuquan Satellite Launch Center on April 3, 2026, but suffered an anomaly shortly after takeoff.
+Although the first stage of the rocket is designed for reusability, it was not planned to be recovered during this inaugural launch.